Home Shannon Programs Contact Media Store Good News

 Available MENTEES**:

 Kimberly: Hi!
 My name is Kim and I am a rising junior in college.
 I was diagnosed with an eating disorder (EDNOS, for lack of a better, more specific diagnosis) in early March of this year.
 I have been in therapy at school for 4 months, but now that I am home for summer break, my resources are seriously limited, as no one in my family knows about my disorder.
 The only person who does know (aside from my therapist) is my best friend and roommate.
 It has caused a serious rift between us and she is really upset by it.
 In therapy, I've been working to "sort through my bowl of spaghetti" as my therapist says.
 My life and my problems are like a bowl of spaghetti - it's tangled and everything is all tied together and all I can do is take out one strand at a time and work on it.
 One of the biggest issues she's been helping me tackle is working on my self-esteem and my guilt complex.
 I have a tremendously difficult time not feeling guilty - for everything from getting a bad grade to getting a friend lost with driving directions to forgetting to set the dinner table.
 I take a lot of my mistakes and faults very seriously and I don't feel worthy of praise and good things sometimes because of my guilt.
 Somehow I have taken it upon myself to be the one to fix everyone else's problems at the expense of my own life and happiness and I can't get out of the mindset that that's just my job.
 My support system is close to nothing, since I am not able to see my therapist at school now that I am home for the summer, and I am incredibly hesitant to ask my parents to help me find a therapist at home because they do not know about my eating disorder, and I don't want them to.
 I really hope that this mentor/mentee program works out because it is my only way to get help right now.
-CONTACT Kimberly

 Alyssa: Hi my name is Alyssa.
 I am a 20 year old female.
 I am looking for a mentor who can offer advice on overcoming bulimia.
 I have had anorexia/bulimia for about 9 years.
 Thank you!
-CONTACT Alyssa

 Christina:

 My name is Christina and I am in my early 30s.
 I was recovered from EDNOS/ Anorexic Bulimic tendencies for about 5 years, have dealt with the ed for a total of about 10 and in the past year/ year and a half I have relapsed and I am dealing with anorexia/ restricting.
 I have also moved across the country and started a new job.
 I just started with a new therapist and nutritionist but feel that I need more support to get out of the relapse that I am in.
-I can't seem to pull myself ut and although i had a long period of recovery, I don't know that I ever really let go of the sense of control that I feel ed gives me.
-CONTACT Christina
+I can't seem to pull myself out and although i had a long period of recovery, I don't know that I ever really let go of the sense of control that I feel ed gives me.

 Emerson: